DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - Encrypt sensitive data
   - Safeguard assets via basic security controls to enforce appropriate levels of confidentiality, integrity and availability and act per security policies, standards, procedures and guidelines
 - 2.4.5 Data retention
-  - Retention requirements apply to data or records, media holding sensitive data, systems that process sensitive data, and personnel who have access to sensitive data
+  - Retention requirements apply to data or records, media holding sensitive data, systems that process sensitive data, and personnel who have access to sensitive data.
+Record retention policies define the amount of time to keep data, and laws or regulations often drive these policies.
     - **record retention**: retaining and maintaining info as long as it is needed, and destroying it when its no longer needed
       - note: a current trend in many orgs is to reduce legal liabilities by implementing short retention policies with email
   - Three fundamental retention policy questions: